Optum/faas-swagger/README.md

 ### Build and Deploy the Utility

-Use the make file to build the utility.
-The make file request for 3 parameters.
+Use the Make file to build the utility.
+The Make file will request for 3 parameters.

 * Path where this utility is going to serve the swagger.yml
 * Openfaas gateway.
 If you are planning to deploy this utility in the same namsepace as openfaas (which we recommend) the url will be http://gateway:8080